davecoll3/kokochen/TESTING.md

   * Expected
     * The heading on the gallery section should be black with a white background and sit directly under the navbar.
     * All content should be horizontally aligned to the center of the page and be reactive to various devices and screen sizes.
-    * The gallery images are displayed in rows of three on devices with a screen width of greater than 1199px.
+    * The gallery images should be displayed in rows of three on devices with a screen width of greater than 1199px.
 On devices with a screen width of between 1199px and 768px, the images are displayed in rows of two.
 On devices with a screen width smaller than 768px the images display in a single column one on top of the other.

   * Testing
     * The gallery section was tested for responsiveness on various screen sizes and devices using Chrome DevTools.
     * Various devices and screen widths were simulated to ensure that the gallery images reacted as expected, displaying in rows of three, two, and a single column depending on screen width, and that the heading remained horizontally aligned to the center of the page.
-      <details><summary>Gallery Section</summary>
+      <details><summary>Gallery Section Testing</summary>
         <img src="readme-files/images/gallery-testing.gif">
       </details>